jack126guy/rowboat-music-example/README.md

 # Rowboat Music Example

-Rowboat Music Example is an example site for the [Rowboat Music](https://github.com/jack126guy/rowboat-music) theme for Hugo.
+Rowboat Music Example is an example site for the [Rowboat Music](https://github.com/jack126guy/rowboat-music) theme for [Hugo](https://gohugo.io/).

+## Usage

+Download the Rowboat Music theme to the `themes/rowboat-music` directory and run Hugo to render or serve the site.

 ## License